 Fire Safety Equipment to Keep in Your Home

-When it comes to fire safety, being prepared is half the battle.
-A huge part of being prepared for an emergency situation is having the proper safety equipment inside of your home.
-Doing so will also provide you and your family with peace of mind.
-Here are some must-have pieces of safety equipment to help protect your home and family.
-Once you have your safety devices, use our whole home safety checklist to practice fire and carbon monoxide safety with your family.
+When it comes to fire safety, being prepared is your first line of defense .
+A huge part of being prepared for an emergency is having the proper fire safety equipment installed in your home.
+Doing so will also help provide you and your family with peace of mind.
+Learn more about the types of fire safety equipment that are essential to help protect your home and family.
+Once you have your safety devices and fire protection equipment, use our whole home safety checklist to practice fire and carbon monoxide safety with your family.

 Carbon Monoxide Alarms

 Carbon monoxide (CO) is an odorless, colorless and tasteless gas.
 It is produced any time that you burn fuel such as lighting a grill, using a fireplace, turning on a gas range, using a furnace and more.
-If too much carbon monoxide builds up inside of your home, it can result in flu-like symptoms.
-Inhaling too much carbon monoxide can have devastating effects, so it is important to have multiple carbon monoxide alarms to alert you if levels get too high.
-CO alarms should be installed on every level of your home, as well as outside each sleeping area and inside every bedroom.
+If too much carbon monoxide builds up inside of your home, it can result in carbon monoxide poisoning.
+Inhaling too much carbon monoxide can have devastating effects, so it is important to have multiple carbon monoxide alarms to alert you to elevated levels of carbon monoxide.
+CO alarms should be installed on every level of your home, as well as outside each sleeping area and inside every bedroom for whole home protection.

 Fire Escape Ladders